darrendoan/ORM-e-commerce-backend/README.md

 10) start the express server by typing "npm start" or "npm run start"
 11) open insomnia or postman to test the various endpoints

+## Video Tutorial
+If you are having trouble, you may refer to this video for guidance

 ## License
 This is licensed under the MIT license